 - Grease resistance for cooking

 - Tears apart relatively easily

 When to use Parchment Paper?

-Other than that, some users can also be seen grilling with parchment paper since it can easily withstand high temperatures.
+Some users can also be seen grilling with parchment paper since it can easily withstand high temperatures.
 This can be simply done by wrapping brisket in parchment paper and placing it on top of the grill for a very different taste.